LelioAD/EQM/chanjeayiti.md

 ---
 layout: page
-title: Chanje Ayiti
+title: Chanje Ayiti (Change for Haiti)
-subtitle: Social Development and Business Consulting for Haiti's leaders.
+subtitle: (Change for Haiti) Social Development and Business Consulting for Haiti's leaders.
 Building communities from the ground up.
 ---

 ## Chanje Ayiti (Change4Haiti)